nathpaiva/quiz/README.md

 ### Setup

+This project has the propose to show my skills with React, in a simple way, using the best practices.

+The project consists of a simple quiz, where the user can answer questions and see the result at the end.

-This repo provides a React application bootstrap.
+The repo provides a React application bootstrap.
 To get setup, run these commands:

 - Install dependencies: